A British school, without walls.

 A school opens.

-2. 2021First families
+2. 2024First families

 Students collaborating globally

-Across fifteen countries.
+Across four countries.

-3. 2023Patient AI
+3. 2025Patient AI

 Student using AI tutor